GauthierLeCompte/IOT_SMARTGREENHOUSE/README.md

 docker-compose -f docker-compose.yml run model python manage.py train

 # To run the application you can look at the readme in the application map.

+# In the module_code map you will find the code that runs on the sensor and pygate